 - Maxillofacial surgery

 - Dental pathology

 Graduates of associate's programs in dental assisting go on to work as registered dental assistants (RDAs) and certified dental assistants (CDAs) in a variety of supportive roles and settings.
 Many dental assistants go on to careers in:

 - General dentistry

 - Oral surgery

-Graduates are eligible for state licensure and national certification as RDAs and CDAs; some state dental boards offer professional certification in dental radiography.
+Graduates of associate's program in dental assisting are eligible for state licensure and national certification as RDAs and CDAs; some state dental boards offer professional certification in dental radiography.
 Graduates might also benefit from enrolling in a bachelor's degree program in health science or healthcare administration.